-The provenance concept was early introduced by the IVOA within the scope of the Observation Data Model (see IVOA Note by IVOA Data Model Working Group, 2005), as a class describing where the data is coming from.
-A full observation data model specifically dedicated to spectral data was then designed (Spectral Data Model, McDowell and Tody et al., 2007), as well as a fully generic characterisation data model of the measurement axes of data (Characterisation Data Model, Louys and Richards et al., 2008), while the progress on the provenance data model was slowing down.
+The provenance concept was early introduced by the IVOA within the scope of the Observation Data Model (see IVOA note by IVOA Data Model Working Group, 2005), as a class describing where the data is coming from.
+A full observation data model specifically dedicated to spectral data was then designed (Spectral Data Model, McDowell and Salgado et al., 2016), as well as a fully generic characterisation data model of the measurement axes of data (Characterisation Data Model, IVOA Data Model Working Group, 2008), while the progress on the provenance data model was slowing down.